brandur/sorg/content/drafts/hacker-analytics.md

  + ------------------------------------ + --------------- +
 ```

+The major outlier at the top shows the HN effect in action.

-Note that Athena is currently priced at $5 per TB of data scanned.
+Athena is currently priced at $5 per TB of data scanned.
 That makes it quite cheap for a site like mine that generates on the order of 100 MB of logs per month, but it's worth thinking about if you're running something much larger.
-It also means that it's cheaper if you retain data for shorter periods of time, thereby running analytics over less of it (and making your site more privacy-friendly).
+A side effect of the pricing is that it also means that it's cheaper if you retain data for shorter periods of time, thereby running analytics over less of it (and making your site more privacy-friendly).

 ([Thanks to Mark](https://markmcgranaghan.com/cloudfront-analytics) for inspiring this section of the post.)